pingfu/boson/README.md

 That pair is the whole contract.
 One repo can serve several hostnames and deploy more than one branch, each to its own hostname with its own containers: [BOSON_YML.md](BOSON_YML.md) covers the format.

-`env: production` names a set of environment variables that lives on the server and never in the repo.
-You create the file after `boson add` and before the first deploy, at `/var/lib/boson/env/<org>/<name>/production`, and boson passes it to compose as `$BOSON_ENV_FILE`.
+`env: production` names a file on the server: `env: <name>` maps to `/var/lib/boson/env/<org>/<name>/<name-of-set>`, so `production` means `/var/lib/boson/env/org/my-app/production`.
+You create it after `boson add` and before the first deploy, and boson passes its path to compose as `$BOSON_ENV_FILE`.
 Nothing is written into the checkout, so `git reset --hard` on each deploy cannot touch it, and a `--purge` cannot take it.
 Commit a template (`.env.example`) so the shape is in the repo and the values aren't.
 Different branches can name different sets, which is what keeps a preview branch off the production credentials.

 boson allocates a published port per branch and sets `BOSON_PORT` for every `docker compose` it runs.
 Your repo names only the port your app listens on inside the container, `8080` here, so the same repo deploys to any boson server without carrying a number that's true on one machine.
 A deploy whose compose file publishes some other port fails before it builds, and says which one boson expected.